OWASP/www-project-proactive-controls/docs/the-top-10/c5-secure-by-default.md

 ## Description

-“Secure-by-Default” means products are resilient against prevalent exploitation techniques out of the box without additional charge.<sup><sup>[\[2\]](#footnote-2)</sup></sup> The benefit of having an application secure from the start is that it removes the burden away from developers on how to lock a system down, providing them with an already secure product.
+“Secure-by-Default” means products are resilient against prevalent exploitation techniques out of the box without additional charge.
+The benefit of having an application secure from the start is that it removes the burden away from developers on how to lock a system down, providing them with an already secure product.
 It reduces the effort required to deploy products in a secure manner and gives greater confidence that they will remain secure over time.

 ## Threats